-Lake Bacalar, also known as the Lagoon of the seven colors, is one of the most tranquil and breathtaking places I’ve ever seen.
-It is situated in the southeastern part of Mexico, about 20 miles from the border with Belize.
+Lake Bacalar, also known as the Lagoon of Seven Colors, is one of the most tranquil and breathtaking places I’ve ever seen.
+It is situated in southeastern Mexico, about 20 miles from the border with Belize.

-If you see the dawn breaking over the lagoon, this poetic name will come as no surprise.
+This poetic name will be no surprise if you see the dawn breaking over the lagoon.
 All the sky’s shades of yellow, pink, and orange are beautifully mirrored in the clear waters.
 The relaxed atmosphere and views make the perfect setting for yoga and meditation.

 A boat trip around the lagoon is a must-do.
 You can take the boat from the pier at La Playita, a popular local restaurant.
-In a few hours, you will immerse yourself in the full beauty of Bacalar among dreamy hues of blue and turquoise.
+In a few hours, you will immerse yourself in Bacalar’s full beauty among dreamy blue and turquoise hues.

 Contribution by Book It Let’s Go

-The twin-island nation of St Kitts and Nevis in the Caribbean West Indies is the smallest country in the Americas, and one of the most beautiful places around the world.
+The twin-island nation of St Kitts and Nevis in the Caribbean West Indies is the smallest country in the Americas and one of the most beautiful places on Earth.

-It is often dubbed the Caribbean how it used to be’ because of the laid-back vibes found throughout both islands and the reluctance to commercialize the islands for tourism.
-Don’t be fooled by their tiny size though because there are plenty of things to do on St Kitts and Nevis.
+It is often dubbed “the Caribbean” because of the laid-back vibes found throughout both islands and the reluctance to commercialize the islands for tourism.
+Don’t be fooled by their tiny size, though, because there are plenty of things to do on St Kitts and Nevis.

-On Nevis, the botanical gardens offer ample Instagram opportunities, team that with a visit to the hot springs for the ultimate relaxation.
+On Nevis, the botanical gardens offer ample Instagram opportunities and a team that visit the natural hot springs for the ultimate relaxation.
 Stay at one of the old plantation houses turned boutique hotels and learn the history of the sugar trade and the role St Kitts and Nevis played.

-No trip to Nevis would be complete without a visit to The Hermitage for the oldest rum punch in the Caribbean and to Sunshine’s Bar on Pinney’s beach for a famous Killer Bee cocktail.
+No trip to Nevis would be complete without visiting The Hermitage for the oldest rum punch in the Caribbean and Sunshine’s Bar on Pinney’s beach for a famous Killer Bee cocktail.

 Contribution by The Best Travel Gifts

-However, the high altitude and the fact that you need to bring all your camping gear add to the challenge.
-Technically, it is possible to hike Tajumulco in one day allowing you to leave the camping gear behind.
+The high altitude and the need to bring all your camping gear add to the challenge.
+Technically, it is possible to hike Tajumulco in one day, allowing you to leave the camping gear behind.

-You will see the clouds slowly rising, while the sun is slowly setting and get the perfect shot.
-On the second day, you get to capture the sunrise over at least six different volcanoes that visible from Tajumulco’s summit.
+The clouds slowly rise while the sun sets and get the perfect shot.
+On the second day, you capture the sunrise over at least six different volcanoes visible from Tajumulco’s summit.

-The only disadvantage is the fact that you need to wake up way before dusk and hike the last toughest and steepest part of Tajumulco in the dark.
+The only disadvantage is that you must wake up before dusk and hike the toughest and steepest part of Tajumulco in the dark.
 However, the breathtaking view you get in return is well worth the effort!

 Most Beautiful Places in South America

-If you’ve had a long travel day, we recommend staying nearby in an Airbnb for the night, then proceeding to the Park the next day.
-Within the Park there are more limited options, a good recommendation is the Hotel Rio.
+If you’ve had a long travel day, we recommend staying nearby, then proceeding to the park the next day.
+Within the park, there are more limited options.
+A good recommendation is the Rio Serrano Hotel + Spa.

-You have many options from boat rides, hikes, horseback riding (highly recommend) and climbing.
-For day hikes consider Cuernos Lookout, Salto Grande, Laguna Azul, Salto Lake and Lago Nordenskjold.
+You have many options, from boat rides, hikes, horseback riding (highly recommend), and climbing.
+Consider Cuernos Lookout, Salto Grande, Laguna Azul, Salto Lake, and Lago Nordenskjold for day hikes.
 The Lago Grey and Grey Glacier boat rides are also recommended.

-The boat trip there is spectacular but seeing the penguins is a once in a lifetime opportunity.
-This trip can usually be booked a day or two ahead in Punta Arenas.
+The boat trip there is spectacular, but seeing the penguins is a once-in-a-lifetime opportunity.
+This trip can usually be booked in Punta Arenas a day or two ahead.

 Contribution by I Heart Brazil

 Got thirsty?
 Sip caipirinhas in a samba bar while nibbling coxinhas, a local deep-fried chicken croquette that’s freaking delicious.
-There are several street vendors and restaurants serving mouthwatering Brazilian food and drinks.
+Several street vendors and restaurants are serving mouthwatering Brazilian food and drinks.

 Fresh fruit juices are a hit in the city, and if you can, order a soursop juice.
 Yum.
 As for the best area to stay in, Ipanema would be my first suggestion.
 This beachfront neighborhood has excellent restaurants, shops, and a laid-back vibe.